 During the lease term in Boston

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Boston, the tenant must allow us to go into the rental home.
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Boston, the renter must allow us to access the rental property.
 Some justifiable reasons to come into rental property are to:

 - Inspect the rental home,